neuromorphic-paris/sepia/README.md

 ## Install

-To install the source, go to the *sepia* directory and run:
+To install the source, go to the *sepia* directory and run `premake4 install`.
-  - __Linux__: `premake4 install && sudo ldconfig`
-  - __OS X__: `premake4 install`
 The library files are installed in */usr/local/include*.
-The firmwares are installed in */usr/local/share* and the Opal Kelly Front Panel files in */usr/local/include* and */usr/local/lib*.
-You need to be connected to the Vision Institute local network for this step to work, as it implies downloading close-source resources.

 ## Uninstall